wobbienl/wp-mollie-forms/readme.txt

 * PHP version 7.0 or greater
 * PHP extensions enabled: cURL, JSON
-* WordPress 4.4 or greater
+* WordPress 5.3 or greater

 == Changelog ==

+= 2.5.7 - 24/03/2023 =
+* Added minimum reCaptcha acceptance score setting
+* When deleting a registration, now all related rows from other tables are also deleted
+* Fixed calculation in tables with VAT

 = 2.5.6 - 09/06/2022 =
 * Added check for minimum amount for open amount price options when reCaptcha is enabled